Junlie22/2D-AR-Leverage/README.md

-# 2D-AR-Leverage
+# Efficient Approximation of Leverage Scores in Two-dimensional Autoregressive Models
-Efficient Approximation of Leverage Scores in Two-dimensional Autoregressive Models
+This repository includes the implementation of our work **"Efficient Approximation of Leverage Scores in Two-dimensional Autoregressive Models"**